Mienjung97/PROject-GOLFblog/README.md

 </details><br/>

 ## User Stories
 Below the user stories for the project are listed to clarify why particular feature matters.
 These will then be tested and confirmed in the [Testing](<#testing>) section.
+In the Github board are two more user stories included, which are not part of the project yet and will be explained in the [Future Features](<#future-features>) section.

 ### Site User
 |  | | |